ad-freiburg/elevant/docs/link_benchmark_articles.md

 You can examine or adjust each system's exact linking arguments in the Makefile's `link_benchmark` target if needed.

-## Convert Linking Results of Multiple Systems for Multiple Benchmarks
+## Converting Linking Results of Multiple Systems for Multiple Benchmarks
 You can use the Makefile to convert the linking results of multiple systems for multiple benchmarks with one command.

 To convert the results for all benchmarks specified in the Makefile's `BENCHMARK_NAMES` variable for all systems